The DPI Game Fish Tagging Program is the largest saltwater tagging program of its kind in the world and has been in operation since 1973.

 These species include:

-If you would like to contact the game fish tagging program either to obtain further information on the program, tags, or to report a recapture directly, please get in touch.
+If you would like to contact the game fish tagging program for further information or to report a recapture directly, please get in touch using the below details:

 |Phone||(02) 4424 7423|